 A text field allow users to enter a small amount of information into a single, fixed-height container.
 If multiple lines of text are required, use a text view instead (see below for more details).

-Before user content has been entered into a text field, it should display clear and concise placeholder text to communicate its purpose (e.g., “Title” or “Description”).
-Vague directions should be avoided (e.g., “Tap to Write” does not explain the purpose of the text field).
+Before user content has been entered into a text field, it should display clear and concise placeholder text to communicate its purpose (for example, “Title” or “Description”).
+Vague directions should be avoided (for example, “Tap to Write” does not explain the purpose of the text field).
 If necessary, the content in text fields can be pre-populated.

 Text Field with Label

-Text view cells provide space for multi-line text entry, for use cases such as entering notes.
-A text view cell’s height should usually be larger than a single cell to indicate its multiline functionality.
+Text view cells provide space for entering multiple lines of text, for use cases such as entering notes.
+A text view cell’s height should usually be larger than a single cell, to indicate its multiline functionality.

 If there are additional accessories below the text view section (such as Attachments), the height of text view cell should be fixed, and a scroll bar will allow users to see the entire cell.

-If the text view cell is the bottom-most section of a create view modal, the height of the cell can grow continuously downwards as the user types content into the cell.
+If the text view cell is the bottom section of a Create View modal, the height of the cell can grow continuously downwards as the user types content into the cell.

 Display a Clear button when typing in a Text Field.
 Tapping on the Clear button clears all the content in the Text Field.